Your all-essential guide to Swedish Christmas

 undefined

-Fancy food and drinks at New Years Eve.
+Fancy food and drinks at New Year's Eve.

-Nyårsafton (New Years Eve)
+Nyårsafton (New Year's Eve)

-New Year celebrations are not at all as much governed by traditions as Christmas, and not as family orientated.
+New Year celebrations are not as governed by traditions as Christmas, and not as family orientated.
 It has more of a sparkly party vibe to it, with fancy dinners and champagne toasts at midnight.
 The Swedes still prefer to celebrate New Years at home, instead of at restaurants or clubs.
-Watching the New Year poem Nyårsklockan being read on the live tv show from Skansen in Stockholm is a must, as well as the countdown together and the rush outside to watch the fireworks.
+Watching the New Year poem Nyårsklockan being read on the live TV show from Skansen in Stockholm is a must, as well as the countdown together and the rush outside to watch the fireworks.

 undefined